 One of the most famous people that ever came to Merrimack was William C. Campbell.
 Campbell received the Nobel Peace Prize in Medicine in 2015.
 Campbell spoke at the Writers House March 6, 2019 about “A Life in Science with One Foot in the Arts.”

 The Writer’s House also sponsors its very own magazine called “The Merrimack Review.”
 You can find the magazine online by going to the Writers House home page and clicking on “The Merrimack Review” link.
 The Merrimack Review is a magazine dedicated to graduate and undergraduate creative work.
 The magazine was founded in October 2013.
-This is student-run and the library publishes issues biannually.
-Students interested can submit their work and ask questions they may have on the website.
+This is student-run and publishes biannually.
+Students interested in writing for The Merrimack Review can submit their work on the website.

 The solution for students showing up to the Writers House is getting the students to become active members of this community.
-The Writers House doesn’t have office hours, but does have a mailing list that keeps you up to date with events that are coming up.
+The Writers House has a mailing list that keeps you up to date with events that are coming up.
 If you have questions you can contact Andrea Cohen or Danielle Jones Pruett.
 All are welcome and encouraged to attend upcoming events.